WJM96/ASMInterp/README.md

         rfn (ret)

 Labels, constant definition, and comments are all supported.

-Labels are defined with a colon (':') appended to the end.
-Label references are implemented as if they were hard numbers. for example:
-        mov ax [myLabel]
-is the same thing as:
-        mov ax [50]
-assuming that myLabel is at address 50.

-Constants may be defined with the def command, like so:
-        def null 50
-They are treated the same way as labels.
+  Labels are defined by appending a ':'.
+They are referenced just like hardcoded numbers Comments are defined with a ';'.
+The rest of the line will be ignored, similar to '//' in other languages

-Comments are created with a semicolon (';').
-Everything after the ';' will be ignored, until a new line.
-However, there must be whitespace between code and the ';'. so:
+    However, there must be whitespace between code and the ';'. mov bx [bx];comment    no!
-        mov bx [bx];comment here
+        mov bx [bx] ;comment   yes!
-will not work.
+  Constants are defined with the def command, like so:
+        def myConstant 125